 - It doesn’t require any specific knowledge or skills to test the prototype

 - It doesn’t need special devices or technical characteristics of the devices on which the prototype can be used

-- It provides high level of feeling the real experience as the prototypes looks and feels very close to real app.
+- It provides the high level of feeling the real experience as the prototypes looks and feels very close to the real app.